Non-standard limits of graphs and some orbit equivalence invariants: Graphings, cost and combinatorial cost

 The $L$-\defin{Lipschitz cost} of the graphed groupoid $(\cg,\Phi)$ is the infimum of the costs of all graphings of $\cg$ which are $L$-Lipschitz equivalent to $\Phi$,

-\begin{remark} In the definition of the $L$-\defin{Lipschitz cost}, we can restrict to graphings $\Psi$ of size bounded by the number of words of length $\leq L$ in the elements of $\Phi$ and its inverse. \end{remark}
+\begin{rema} In the definition of the $L$-\defin{Lipschitz cost}, we can restrict to graphings $\Psi$ of size bounded by the number of words of length $\leq L$ in the elements of $\Phi$ and its inverse. \end{rema}

 The following lemma claiming that the cost can be computed inside a given Lipschitz class of (finite cost) graphings was observed for equivalence relations in \cite[\'Etape 1]{Gab-CRAS-cost} and \cite{Gab-cost} (see also Lemma~\ref{lem:goodgraphcoarse}).
-We give a proof for completeness. \begin{lemma}[{Gaboriau \cite[Proposition IV.35]{Gab-cost}}] Let $(\cg,\Phi)$ be a graphed groupoid where the graphing $\Phi$ has finite size.
+We give a proof for completeness. \begin{lemm}[{Gaboriau \cite[Proposition IV.35]{Gab-cost}}] Let $(\cg,\Phi)$ be a graphed groupoid where the graphing $\Phi$ has finite size.
 The cost of $\cg$ can be computed inside the Lipschitz class of $\Phi$, i.e.,